Jollyabu/alx-pre_course/README.md

-This file is mandatory in all ALX Scchool projects
+This file is mandatory in all ALX School projects